image

 Project manager

-• Planning and defining project scope
+• Planning and defining the project scope

 • Creating and managing budgets